 Some questions we are often asked… and their answers:

 It’s easy!
-At the bottom of any page on this website, you’ll see the words “Sign me up” in the lower right-hand corner.
-Just fill out the form, click the “Sign Up” button, and you’ll start getting the daily email.
-If you’re having trouble with this, you can also email us at email@example.com to let us know you want to receive the daily math problem in your inbox and we’ll sign you up manually.
+In the navigation bar, you’ll see an orange button the words “Get Started” at the top of any page of this site.
+Scroll down the menu and click “Sign Up for Email.”
+Fill out the form, click “Submit” and you’ll start getting the daily email.
+If you’re having trouble with this, you can also email us at firstname.lastname@example.org to let us know you want to receive the daily math problem in your inbox and we’ll sign you up manually.

 Have some math fun with the little ones in your life!
 Read the set-up story and do any or all the levels of the math problem.
 The answers for each level are included below all the questions, to make things a little easier for everyone.
 Have fun discussing any topics that the Bedtime Math problem may bring up.
 If your kids are stuck, you can walk them through the steps to help them get the answer.

 I was receiving the daily math problems and then they stopped all of a sudden.
 Why did this happen and how can I fix it?

 We often find that people forward the email to a friend, and their friend accidentally unsubscribes them.
 If you’re suddenly not receiving the daily math problem, email us at email@example.com and we’ll work with our email marketing company to get the email sent to you.

 What’s the difference between the daily email and the Bedtime Math app?

 Our mobile app features the same set-up story and questions as the daily email.
 If you’re already dealing with too much email, you might prefer the app!
 Check it out by clicking on the orange button with the words “Get Started” in the navigation bar at the top of any page of this site.
 Scroll down the menu and click “Download the App.”
 Choose our Bedtime Math app for elementary school-age kids, or our MiniMath app designed for families with kids ages 4-5.